 Hank De Vos

 When he isn’t day dreaming about ripping down a mountain in knee deep powder, you can find Hank behind a camera.
 His passion for film and media began when he was a young child– seeing blockbuster films had him hooked.
 Whether it’s on a mountain, or inside a studio, the need to tell a story through images consumes his time.
 His love for the outdoors and filmmaking collide head on in his role with Connected in Motion as their video producer.

+Mike has been traveling and enjoying the outdoors his whole life.
+He's traveled through England, Ireland, France, Italy, Switzerland and Spain.
 After finishing a 4 year Managerial and Organizational Studies degree at the University of Western Ontario, Mike moved to Toronto where he is currently working in marketing and photography.
-Oh yeah, he’ll continue helping to bring Connected In Motion to the internet.
-You can see Mike’s photo work at www.mikelastphoto.com.
+He’ll continue to bring Connected In Motion's adventures online.
+Check out his photo work at www.mikelastphoto.com.

 Chris Carmichael is a Certified General Accountant and the president of CRIS Inc., a company that provides accounting, financial reporting and advisory services to Canadian publicly listed companies.
 Chris Carmichael is a father of two children and has Type 1 diabetes.